oneclickvirt/ecs/README_NEW_USER.md

 | Bot | Is Bot | Whether this IP is identified as bot traffic | Yes/No | No is better |
 | Search Engine | Google Search Viability | Whether this IP can normally use Google search services | YES/NO | YES is normal |

 Multi-platform comparison is more reliable.
-Different databases have different algorithms and update frequencies; a single source may have misjudgments.
-When multiple databases show similar results, it indicates that the result is more reliable.
+Different databases have different algorithms and update frequencies.
+A single source may have misjudgments.
+If multiple databases show similar results, it indicates the result is more reliable.

-Abuser or Abuse score will directly affect the normal use of the machine
+Abuser or Abuse scores directly affect the normal use of machines (ISPs in mainland China generally do not handle this by default, so if your machine has a Chinese IP, you can ignore it).

-If Abuse records exist and the score is high, it indicates that the IP may have had the following behaviors in the past:
+If Abuse records exist and the score is high, it indicates that the IP may have been involved in the following behaviors in the past:
 - Used for DDoS attacks
-- Initiated large-scale flood attacks
+- Launched large-scale flood attacks
 - Conducted port scanning or network-wide scanning

-Such historical records will be reported and recorded in the Abuse database.
-If the IP you take over has just been abused by others, there may still be delayed Abuse warning emails sent to the service provider.
-The service provider may misjudge that you yourself are engaging in malicious behavior, and then terminate the machine, and in most cases cannot refund.
-For cross-border streaming services, Abuse scores may also affect the platform's reputation scoring of that IP.
-Local streaming is less affected, but risks still exist.
+Such historical records will be reported and entered into the Abuse database.
+If the IP you take over has just been abused by others, delayed Abuse warning emails may still be sent to the service provider.
+The service provider may misjudge you as the person engaging in malicious behavior, and then terminate the machine, and in most cases, no refund will be given.
+For cross-border streaming services, Abuse scores may also affect the platform's reputation rating for that IP.

+For users who need residential broadband for streaming unlock requirements (such as e-commerce needs), attention should be paid to whether "Usage Type" and "Company Type" are both identified as ISP.
+If it is only single ISP or identified as non-ISP, after subsequent database updates, the IP type is likely to be corrected to Hosting, thereby affecting unlock effectiveness.

+Most IP identification databases are updated monthly.
+After updates, IP attributes may be modified, resulting in situations where ISP → Hosting occurs.
+For some sensitive platforms, such as streaming services in certain specific countries (like Netflix, Spotify), or streaming services that treat different countries differently (like TikTok), the possibility of non-residential unlock is low but not impossible.
+If you need stable unlock and pursue its special function unlock, you only need to pursue residential broadband streaming unlock.
+If you're just browsing and watching, there's often no need to pursue residential broadband.

+It is necessary to elaborate on IP type classification

+Residential Broadband IP
+- The attribution location is consistent with the broadcast location, and the broadcast entity is the local telecom operator's AS
+- Must be broadcast through international bandwidth lines to be recognized as residential broadband attributes

+Native IP
+- The attribution location is consistent with the holder, but the broadcast entity is not a local telecom operator
+- Common in data centers using their own AS numbers for broadcasting.
+Even if residential broadband IPs are acquired, the attributes will change to native after a period of time

+Broadcast IP
+- IP broadcast from location A's AS to location B for use
+- Broadcast propagation takes time, usually 1 week to 1 month
+- Major operators' attribution location database updates may take 1 to several months
+- If local machine rooms conduct broadcasting, residential broadband IPs may be corrected to native or broadcast attributes

+Speaking of this, it must be stated that any true residential broadband, when accessing target sites, will definitely not route back to your country and then to the target site.
+Real overseas home broadband must exit nearby and land nearby.

 ### Email Port Detection